 My goal sheet has different sections where I write down some short-term goals, as well as long-term goals.
 It’s also like a dream board for me, because I have what I want my life to look like…the relationship I want to have with my kids and wife, the kind of person I want to be, etc.

-The other sections I have on my goal sheet is a place for daily affirmations and a wins section where I write down things I have accomplished or proud of.
+The other sections I have on my goal sheet are a place for daily affirmations, and a wins section where I write down things I have accomplished or am proud of.
 This sheet is more of a full package.

 Some of these goals include: